Developer Guide

 - Our application’s three modes design:

-was inspired by a similar design of the past project FlashNotes (UG, DG), although our implementation is entirely new.
+MAIN_UNSELECTED_MODE,MAIN_SELECTED_MODE,REVIEW_MODEwas inspired by a similar design of the past project FlashNotes (UG, DG), although our implementation is entirely new.

 Setting up, getting started